Australia's involvement in the search for Malaysia Airlines MH370

 Three vessels—Fugro Discovery, Fugro Equator and Dong Hai Jiu 101 (Chinese vessel)—are currently deployedforthe underwater search.
 More than 110,000 square kilometres have been searched so far.

-It is anticipated that searching the remaining area may take until December 2016 to complete, particularly given the adverse weather conditions in the winter months.
-However, this could take longer.
+It is anticipated that searching the remaining area may take until around January/February 2017 to complete, particularly given the adverse weather conditions in the winter months.